thisisagile/easy/README.md

 The domain layer also knows the repository layer supertype, for handling instances of entities and structs.

 ## Entities
-Using **easy** your entities, as described in domain driven design, inherited from the `Entity` class.
+Using **easy**, your entities, as described in domain driven design, inherit from the `Entity` class.
 This gives your entities identity.
 The default implementation of `Entity` provides a generated `id` property (it's a UUID by default).

+All classes that inherit from `Record`  or `Entity` will have an internal object called `state`.
+Normally, the state of an object is passed to it during construction.
+Using this internal object `state` allows for easy mapping of the content of an entity, which is usually JSON, to its properties.
+We prefer to keep our entities immutable.
+Properties therefore can be readonly.
+An update to an object is considered a state change and should therefore always return a new instance of the entity, instead of modifying the state of the current instance.

 An example of an entity is the `Movie` class below.
+Here the content of the object comes from an external service (called Omdb), and is mapped to the actual properties of the `Movie` class.

     export class Movie extends Entity {
         @required() readonly id: Id = this.state.imdbID;